ComposeC/INFless/README.md

 - scripts: Some scripts used in the evaluation.

 ## INFless Installation
-Deployment guide of INFless for Kubernetes is available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode).
+Deployment guide of INFless for Kubernetes is available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode). `sourceCode`

 > Notice: INFless is fully implemented with OpenFaaS, which is a serverless frameworks built with Kubernetes.
 The installation of INFless is similar as OpenFaaS, and **we strongly recommend you have some preliminary knowledges about OpenFaaS and understand how it works with Kubernetes**.
 The deployment guide of OpenFaaS for Kubernetes is available here: https://docs.openfaas.com/deployment/kubernetes/.

 ## Inference Function Deployment
-Guidance for function developer is available [here](https://github.com/TankLabTJU/INFless/tree/main/developer).
+Guidance for function developer is available [here](https://github.com/TankLabTJU/INFless/tree/main/developer). `developer`

 Notice: Once INFless is deployed successfully, developers could use faasdev-cli tools to upload their inference functions and build them as FaaS service.
 ## Load Generator Installation
-Guidance to install `LoadGen` tool is available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode/Java/LoadGen).
+Guidance to install `LoadGen` tool is available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode/Java/LoadGen). `sourceCode/Java/LoadGen`

 > Notice: Be sure that the deployed inference functions and workload generator work well before evaluating INFless platform.

 ## Result Reproduction
-We have provided a complete instructions for the evalution result reproduction, and the commands and scripts files are available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode).
+We have provided a complete instructions for the evalution result reproduction, and the commands and scripts files are available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode). `sourceCode`

 For the paper publication, the plotting source code is available [here](https://github.com/TankLabTJU/INFless/tree/main/sourceCode/Matlab).